 Price Waterhouse Chartered Accountants LLP ("Price Waterhouse") are the current Statutory Auditors of our Company, appointed at the annual general meeting of our Company held on August 29, 2017, for a period of 5 years from FY 2017-2018 till the date of the annual general meeting of our Company to be held in the year FY 2021-2022.
 Our Statutory Auditors form part of the Price Waterhouse network of firms in India ("PW Network").
 Recently, SEBI by its order dated January 10, 2018, in connection with the involvement of one of the other PW Network firms as auditors in the audit of Satyam Computer Services Limited ("SEBI Order"), among other things, (i) prohibited entities/firms practicing as chartered accountants in India under the brand and banner of Price Waterhouse from directly or indirectly issuing any certificate of audit of listed companies, compliance of obligations of listed companies and intermediaries registered with the SEBI under certain laws including the SEBI Act and the Companies Act for two years; and (ii) prohibited listed companies and intermediaries registered with SEBI from engaging any audit firm forming a part of the PW Network for issuing any certificate with respect to compliance of statutory obligations which the SEBI is competent to administer and enforce for various laws for two years.
 The SEBI Order further states that it shall come into force with immediate effect but for the removal of operational difficulties, the SEBI Order shall not impact the audit assignments relating to Fiscal 2018 undertaken by firms forming part of the Price Waterhouse network.
 Accordingly, the ban does not impact the ability of Price Waterhouse to continue as statutory auditors of our Company for Fiscal 2018.
-The PW Network has filed an appeal against the SEBI Order on January 17, 2018 before the Securities Appellate Tribunal.
-The appeal is in the process of getting heard in February 2018.

-We are currently analyzing the implications of the SEBI Order.
+The PW Network has filed an appeal against the SEBI Order on January 17, 2018 before the Securities Appellate Tribunal ("SAT").
+The appeal has been heard in the month of February 2018.
+SAT had on 19th February 2018 allowed PW Network to continue statutory audits and other related certificate work for existing clients till 31 March 2019, or till the final disposal of the matter by SAT, whichever is earlier We are currently analyzing the implications of the SEBI Order.
 Post March 31, 2018 our Company would evaluate the continuance of Price Waterhouse as our Company's statutory auditors, as per applicable law.
 If we change our statutory auditors, such change may require, the approval of the shareholders through a special resolution and/ or any other approvals as required under law.
 We cannot assure you that we will be able to change our Statutory Auditors, if required to do so, in a timely manner and a sudden change in the Statutory Auditors may be disruptive to our business and divert management attention.